 There are 17K+ farms in BC & 98% are family-owned businesses!
 B.C. food processors employ 1 in 40 B.C. workers, & food/beverage manufacturing is B.C.’s top manufacturing industry.
 B.C. has the most local distilleries of any Canadian province, 191 breweries (almost all craft), and 369 wineries.
 Every bottle of BC-made wine creates $42 in economic impact (revenue, tax revenue, wages) & local restaurants keep 68 cents of every $1 in the local economy, 2.2 X multinationals.

 6. Buy local made

 Support BC artists, makers & manufacturers

 When you buy BC made products, you support good jobs for artists, makers, and manufacturers and build a strong local economy.
 Buy local made products to support BC’s ~30K working artists, and 171K+ manufacturing employees.

 7. Buy local gift cards

 Give gift cards from local stores & restaurants

 Give gift cards from local stores & restaurants.
 The average Canadian spends ~$500/year on gift cards.
 Support local businesses when you buy gift cards.

 Check out some of BC’s best businesses and shift your shopping this holiday.

-During the holidays, the average Canadian spends about $1600 on travel, food, drinks and gifts.
+During the holidays, the average Canadian spends ~$1600 on travel, food, drinks, and gifts.
 B.C.
-Buy Local Week encourages consumers to shift 1% of that spending — just $15 — to a local business, or a local grown or local made product, to keep money circulating in communities and keep good jobs in B.C.
+Buy Local Week encourages consumers to shift 1% of that spending — just $15 — to a local business, or a locally grown or locally made product, to keep money circulating in communities and keep good jobs in B.C.
 More reasons to buy local.